 An emergent topic from the 2022 Index are considerations around anonymity.
 One of the major opportunities that young people identify about the web is it they can look for help and advice from other young people who may be experiencing something similar to what they are experiencing and may be able to offer authentic guidance about what has worked for them.
 One young person makes it clear that anonymity is crucial to enable this kind of support.
 Primarily anonymity seems to work as a protection from the judgement of those around you, or who you have decided you don’t want to be seen by

-The Index also refers to examples where young people feel unable to speak to their parents about a subject, potentially because they feel their parents are too strict or it would just be too embarrassing a conversation.
+The Index also refers to examples where young people feel unable to speak to their parents about a subject, potentially because they feel their parents are too strict or it would just be too embarrassing a conversation

-The key here is that anonymity removes some of the friction around social connection, but it also does something else.
+, but it also does something else.
 The Index shows us that the Internet has created an alternative to more standard societal hierarchies and played a key role in shifting the balance of power.
 For example, society would still on the whole prefer a young person to ask a doctor, a teacher, or a parent for advice on something difficult they were going through – the Internet offers an alternative that some young people actively prefer – why not connect to people like you and find out directly about their experiences?
 There are some great quotes around this in the Index but one that stood out for me is that for some young people this isn’t an alternative they simply don’t have people in their life they can trust and rely on – and their lives and circumstances mean that they already feel at risk – anonymity is essential for them.

 “[People prefer going online] to remain anonymous, so others don’t know they are struggling or maybe because they don’t have people in their life that they can trust/rely on for advice.”
 22-year-old female (LGBTQ+)